-- A fun fact about this breed: Pixiebob cats have a higher than average incidence of Polydactyly, meaning that they can sometimes grow up to seven toes in a single paw.
+- A fun fact about this breed: Pixiebob cats have a higher-than-average incidence of Polydactyly, meaning they can sometimes grow up to seven toes in a single paw.

 Average Weight: 9 – 14 pounds

-- Easily recognizable thanks to their distinct flat faces, Persian cats are widely beloved by people who enjoy big balls of fur with a stellar personality.
+- Easily recognizable thanks to their distinct flat faces, Persian cats are widely loved by people who enjoy big balls of fur with stellar personalities.

-- Persians are more selective than other cats when it comes to their company, but rest assured that once they find someone they like they will greatly enjoy spending time with that person.
+- Persians are more selective than other cats regarding their company, but rest assured that once they find someone they like, they will immensely enjoy spending time with that person.

-- Their face shape can cause a variety of respiratory issues and eye conditions, though, so make sure you take your Persian pet to medical check-ups on a regular basis.
+- Their face shape can cause various respiratory issues and eye conditions, though, so make sure you take your Persian pet to medical check-ups regularly.

 14. Selkirk Rex